nadr0/mp4-metadata/README.md

 See it out on npm [here](https://www.npmjs.com/package/mp4-metadata)

+# Installation

-# Installation - local development or to build it yourself.
+This will allow you to locally develop the code and build it from source yourself.

 ## Clone